zowe/community/Docs/Meeting Minutes and Recordings/20190123/Meeting Minutes.md

 ## Agenda items

 ### 1. TPSR issue ?
+Julie and Ashley to heck with dev about the TPSR issue: whether WebUI or Explorer server need this information.

+Brandon will follow up with Mark for more informaion.
+Currently, this is a manual process.

 ### 2. Doc readiness for 1.0.0

 - **Branch**: Docs-staging
 - **1.0 release notes**: https://github.com/zowe/docs-site/blob/docs-staging/docs/getting-started/summaryofchanges.md
 - **Pull Reuquest**: https://github.com/zowe/docs-site/pull/338  - Merge to master.
+Leave this open until 1.0 publish date.

 **Checklist**